 The plasma cells crowd out regular blood cells in your bones.
 They also send out chemicals that trigger other cells to eat away at your bones.
 The weak areas that this creates in your bones are called lytic lesions.

-As multiple myeloma progresses, plasma cells begin to spill out of the bone marrow and deposit elsewhere in the body, causing further organ damage.
+As multiple myeloma gets worse, the plasma cells spill out of your bone marrow and spread.
+This causes more organ damage.

 Multiple Myeloma Symptoms

 Early on, you might not notice any symptoms.
 But over time, you may have: